keptn-contrib/notification-service/README.md

 # Send notifications

-Use the keptn CLI to start a pipeline using the command [keptn send event new-artifact](https://keptn.sh/docs/0.4.0/reference/cli/#keptn-send-event-new-artifact).
-As the pipeline runs, it will send various cloud events like "new-artifact" and "deployment-finished"
+Use the keptn CLI to start a pipeline using the command [keptn send event new-artifact](https://keptn.sh/docs/0.5.0/reference/cli/#keptn-send-event-new-artifact).
+As the pipeline runs, it will send various cloud events like "configuration change" and "deployment finished"

 # Local development